overlookinfra/puppetlabs-grafanadash/README.md

-puppet-grafanadash
+puppetlabs-grafanadash
 ==================

 This is just a dev module; it installs a very simple configuration of graphite, grafana, and elasticsearch.
-Tested only on a clean cent6 box.
+Tested only on a clean cent7 box.

-WARNING: totally insecure.
+**WARNING: totally insecure.
 Turns off selinux and iptables.
-Enables CORS on apache.
+Enables CORS on apache.**

 Usage:

-    puppet module install cprice404-grafanadash
+    puppet module install puppetlabs-grafanadash

     puppet apply -e 'include grafanadash::dev'